tactik8/ref_schema_biz/schemas/BrandVoice.md

     "primaryArchetype": {
       "type": "string",
 "title": "The Main Identity",
- "description": "The dominant, universally recognizable symbolic pattern (e.g., The Hero, The Creator, The Innocent) that shapes the brand's deepest meaning and serves as the core of its personality.Archetypes: Innocent, Orphan/Regular Guy/Gal, Hero, Caregiver, Explorer, Rebel/Outlaw, Lover, Creator, Jester, Sage, Magician, Ruler."
+ "description": "The dominant, universally recognizable Jung archetype (e.g., The Hero, The Creator, The Innocent) that shapes the brand's deepest meaning and serves as the core of its personality.Archetypes: Innocent, Orphan/Regular Guy/Gal, Hero, Caregiver, Explorer, Rebel/Outlaw, Lover, Creator, Jester, Sage, Magician, Ruler."
     },
     "secondaryeArchetype": {
       "type": "string",
 "title": "The Supporting Role",
- "description": "A second, less dominant archetype that adds complexity and nuance to the brand's personality, helping it to be more distinctive and avoid being a cliché.
+ "description": "A second, less dominant Jung archetype that adds complexity and nuance to the brand's personality, helping it to be more distinctive and avoid being a cliché.
 Archetypes: Innocent, Orphan/Regular Guy/Gal, Hero, Caregiver, Explorer, Rebel/Outlaw, Lover, Creator, Jester, Sage, Magician, Ruler."
     },
     "toneHumor": {
       "type": "integer",